Organizations accumulate a lot of data, but sometimes they need or want to store that data in an unalterable way.

 If you choose to use a cloud storage service, be sure to ask about their retention period options and redundancies.

-HubStor offer WORM storage that can meet your needs, even if you’re operating under SEC, FINRA or FDA compliance regulations.
+HubStor offer WORM storage that can meet your needs, even if you’re operating under SEC, FINRA, FDA or other compliance regulations.
 For more information about how we can help your organization, contact us today.